Internship – Live-in Program

-The District is a combination department comprised of 10 full-time, approximately 125 part time/paid-on-call personnel, and will eventually include up to 9 interns.
+The District is a combination department comprised of 10 full-time, approximately 145 part time/paid-on-call personnel, and will eventually include up to 12 interns.
 The daily staffing for the District is 11 to 13 personnel between the four stations.
-This staffing provides a duty chief and fours ambulances that are also cross staffed with either an engine/quint/rescue.
+This staffing provides a duty chief and four ambulances that are also cross staffed with either an engine/quint/rescue.
 Additional staffing from paid on call personnel ensure adequate staffing for all fire, rescue, and motor vehicle incidents.

-The District’s annual call volume is over 3,200 calls per year including a mix of fire, emergency medical, and high acuity incidents which continue to increase every year.
-The District participates in several joint special service teams in the region including Western Waukesha Rapid Intervention Team, Western Waukesha Dive Team, and a regional Rescue Task Force.
+The District’s annual call volume is over 4,000 calls per year including a mix of fire, emergency medical, and high acuity incidents that continue to increase every year.
+The District participates in several joint special service teams in the region including Western Waukesha Dive Team and a regional Rescue Task Force.
 The District is part of both MABAS Division 106 and Division 118 due to the communities served by the District.
 Automatic and mutual aid responses are an important part of District operations and are taken seriously.
 In addition to the special teams the District also maintains an Emergency Rehabilitation Unit that responds to large scale incidents throughout the region.

 To obtain an application, Choose one of the following: